Physician to Discuss Common Questions, Concerns

 Baby Come with a Handbook?”, led by Fatima Ali, DO, with ThedaCare Physicians-Neenah

-free educational program begins at 6:30 p.m. on Wed., June 22, in the Beltz
+free educational program begins at 6:30 p.m. on Wed., August 17, in the Ironwood Room at ThedaCare Regional Medical Center-Appleton.

 parents can join Dr. Ali as she offers insights and answers to common questions